ChandieFae/ChandieFae.github.io/README.md

 ## 🔒 Ownership & Purpose

-This RWS platform is maintained by **Chandie Fae** to preserve, protect, and present her digital work without third-party limitations.
+This RWS platform is maintained by **Chandra Brown** to preserve, protect her work

-- No redirects
-- No CMS dependencies
-- Just pure, clean, archived HTML